thinkinglabs/thinkinglabs.github.io/_posts/2024-11-03-raising-the-continuous-integration-bar.md

 ---

-*Update Dec 17, 2024: Reference TDD as enabler for Commit Frequently.*
+*Update Dec 17, 2024: Reference TDD as an enabler for Commit Frequently.*

-*Update Dec 18, 2024: Reference the Unix philosophy and the Dependency Inversion principle as enabler of Decouple the Codebase.*
+*Update Dec 18, 2024: Reference the Unix philosophy and the Dependency Inversion principle as an enabler of Decouple the Codebase.*

 *Update Dec 18, 2024: Include the Expand-Contract infographic.*

+*Update Dec 19, 2024: Include some questions from Agile Testing Days 2024.*

 ---